germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 ### Connectors
 Assuming you've done everything correctly all that is left is the simple stuff!
 Attach the TRRS jacks using a good amount of solder, same for MiniUSB and the reset switch.
 Use flux for  the MiniUSB port and be careful of bridging.
 If you have problems a little tip is to remove or bend the rear casing using a pair of flush cutters.
 It just makes getting into position much easier.
 Be sure to wick out any solder bridges.

+**Note For Wired/Distortion:** Really glob that solder on there, pull up along the body of the jack to provide a bit more support.

 ### Programming/Testing
 Alright, we're in the homestretch.
 Go off and install these [drivers](https://sourceforge.net/projects/dfu-programmer/files/dfu-programmer/0.7.0/) or install dfu-programmer from your repo.
 We're going to need them after we run through a checklist.

 1) Are there any empty pads on the board?

-2 ) Can you see any solder bridges between pins?
+2) Can you see any solder bridges between pins?

 3) Unsoldered all pads on any component?

 4) Any diodes in the wrong orientation?

+5) **Blue PCBs**, if you hold the board up to a bright light can you see any bridges on the ICs?

 If you answered No to every one of those you're ready to test!
 Install those drivers and reboot if you're a Windows user.
 If you've done everything correctly you should see a Atmel device in Device Manager!
 Linux users: Run lsusb as root ( watch -n 1 lsusb ).
 If so, congrats, you've done it.
 Proceed to Install your switches and proceed to configuring Gergo!